 Resonance interprets this data through the lens of three key factors—Livability, Lovability and Prosperity—to define each city’s Place Power™ Score.

-Our most layered overarching category quantifies a city’s physical sense of place.
 To score a city within our Livability category, we evaluate the perceived quality of its natural and built environments.
-This includes how walkable and bike-friendly it is to how many quality parks, sights, neighborhoods and landmarks are recommended online by locals and visitors.
-We also look at key infrastructure and institutions such as the ranking of the city’s best university and the relative connectivity of its airport to other cities—factors that not only attract talent, but companies as well.
+This includes how much of an urban area is dedicated to green space, how bike-friendly its streets are and how many quality parks, sights, neighborhoods and landmarks are recommended online by locals and visitors.
+We also look at key socioeconomic factors such as the affordability of monthly rents and the cost of living—factors that not only retain talent, but also attract it (and, by extension, attract skill-seeking companies as well).
+Livability also looks at the natural attributes of a region such as the amount of tree cover and the quality of the air residents and visitors breathe.

 Biking